-Restricted funds total £1,044,975 (2018 £286,890) and the detail of the funding provided is given in Note 21 to the accounts.

-General funds total £129,096 (2018: £1,660) and so the position has improved since the prior year.
-Free reserves, after taking into account tangible fixed assets, are currently overdrawn as shown in Note 20 to the accounts and so the priority of the trustees over the next year is to improve this position by security additional unrestricted funding.

-The reserves policy is to hold three months of operating expenditure within reserves and so again, the immediate aim of the trustees is to continue improve the financial sustainability of the organisation in order to build up the reserves towards the target level.
+Restricted funds total £1,368,594 (2019 £1,044,975) and the detail of the funding provided is given in Note 21 to the accounts.
+General funds total £393,547 (2019 £129,006) and so the position has improved materially since the prior year.
+Free reserves, after taking into account tangible fixed assets, have shown a dramatic improvement in the financial year as shown in Note 20 to the accounts, the priority of the trustees over the next year is to continue to improve this position by securing additional unrestricted funding.
+The reserves policy is to hold three months of operating expenditure within reserves and so again, the immediate aim of the trustees is to continue to improve the financial sustainability of the organisation in order to build up the reserves towards the target level.